imclarenpow/202-andie/README.md

+# Information on this Repository

+>Detailed information of this repository is found in: `src/cosc202/andie/README.md`

+>The README.md file outlined above details:
+ - All functions of the application ANDIE
+ - Group Members additions to the code.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.